Attendance

 Acting early to address patterns of absence

-Attendance is a critical factor to a productive and successful Academy career; at Nottingham Free School we will actively promote and encourage 100% attendance for all of our pupils.
+At Nottingham Free School we will actively promote and encourage 100% attendance for all of our pupils.
 We will give high priority to communicating with parents and pupils the importance of regular and punctual attendance.
 We recognise that parents have a vital role to play and that there is a need to establish strong home-school links and communications systems that can be utilised whenever there is concern about attendance.

 If children do not attend school regularly they may: